Master example

 - decodes received VBus bytes using the LiveDecoder, calling

-if an event occurred - advances the LiveEncoder's state machine, calling
+__DecoderHandlerif an event occurred - advances the LiveEncoder's state machine, calling

-if an event occurred
+__EncoderHandlerif an event occurred

 Reacting to LiveDecoder events

-function is called whenever the LiveDecoder emits an event.
+The __DecoderHandler function is called whenever the LiveDecoder emits an event.
 This function can be used to store received information from VBus minions.

 Reacting to LiveEncoder events

-function is called whenever the LiveEncoder emits an event:
+The __EncoderHandler function is called whenever the LiveEncoder emits an event:

-must be used to transmit the provided bytes over the serial port / network socket / ...
+RESOLVBUS_LIVEENCODEREVENTTYPE_IDLEcan be used to advance the internal state machineRESOLVBUS_LIVEENCODEREVENTTYPE_TRANSMITmust be used to transmit the provided bytes over the serial port / network socket / ...